 The quest for the optimal library

-At Nine Dot Connects, a good deal of our experience has been in the area of libraries.
+At Nine Dot Connects, a good deal of our experience has been in libraries.
 Every project that we touch requires us to review and, in many cases, modify library components.
 We understand that a library is both the necessary foundation of a PCB design and, quite frankly, the bane of every designer who has to deal with them.

 Before we delve into our services, we wish to express our philosophies regarding libraries, divided into 2 major areas of concern.
 The first is the framework for the library structure.
 There are several ways to do it, some of which are unnecessary or inefficient.
 They may look like the optimal solution for your company; however, the path to achieving and maintaining such libraries is painful, as best.

-The structure itself is meaningless without the components, which is the second area of concern.
+The structure is meaningless without the components, which is the second area of concern.
 Though it is simple enough to put together a component, some implications have a tremendous impact on the bill of materials and, ultimately, the PCB fabrication and assembly.

-- There are fundamentally 2 library types available - symbol centric and database library.
-Symbol centric libraries have been around since the beginning of EDA tools; however, the most efficient method is the database library.
-In addition to symbol and footprint reuse, it is far easier to create and duplicate formats in a database than it is to do so in a symbol centric library.
+- There are fundamentally 2 library types available - symbol-centric and database library.
+Symbol-centric libraries have been around since the beginning of EDA tools; however, the most efficient method is the database library.
+In addition to symbol and footprint reuse, it is far easier to create and duplicate formats in a database than it is to do so in a symbol-centric library.

 - Unless the customer or industry upon which the design is being created requires version control of a library, there is no need for it.
 Components generally do not change over time.

 - The optimal library management method is to have a single database that serves both the engineering (aka the designers) and the business (aka the purchasers, accountants) groups.
-A library database separate from the purchasing system will always have an inherent lag of information that causes most problems.
+A library database separate from the purchasing system will always have an inherent information lag that causes most problems.
 (We understand that this is not a simple thing to remedy; thus, the need for a separate library truly becomes a necessary evil.)

 These philosophies regarding the framework are a good start; however, there is a need to take the philosophies into reality.
-The Nine Connect Dots team has put a considerable amount of thought and time into different library configurations.
+The Nine Connect Dots team has put considerable thought and time into different library configurations.
 From these experiences, we have come to conclusions and recommendations to impact those seeking to build a library.

 - Generally speaking, 75% or more of the bill of materials will contain discrete components, primarily capacitors, and resistors.